rbitas/Stroke-Prediction/README.md

    * [Google Slides Presentation](https://docs.google.com/presentation/d/1Y0AWo-qqOz6cqIyUKf_oMHhe51R879zPMlMUvZuqsuw/edit?usp=sharing)

 ## **Deployment**
 StrokePrediction.py is available for deployment.
-You may test trial this app through your Visual Studio Code terminal with python StrokePrediction.py.
+You may test trial this app through your VSCode terminal with <br/>
+   * python StrokePrediction.py.

 ## **Data** :woman_technologist:
 For our project, we have visualized data extracted from the following dataset available in the Resources folder <br/>